 For many struggling student loan borrowers, their tax refund includes the vital Earned Income Tax Credit (EITC).

 The EITC is one of the most important anti-poverty programs available to low-income workers.
 It is specifically intended to help raise working families with children out of poverty.
 The Center on Budget and Policy Priorities (CBPP) has cited EITC expansion as the most important cause of employment growth among single mothers with children during the 1990s.
-In 2013 alone, the program was credited with lifting more than six million people out of poverty, including more than three million children.
+In 2015 alone, the program was credited with lifting about 6.6 million people out of poverty, including about 3.3 million children.
 By seizing EITC payments, ED is harming vulnerable borrowers and their children.

 The government should not be keep children in poverty in order to force borrowers to repay their student loans.